-The Prime Minister, Justin Trudeau, today concluded a successful week in New York, where he participated in the opening of the 72nd Session of the United Nations General Assembly (UNGA).
+The Prime Minister, Justin Trudeau, today wrapped up a productive week in New York, where he participated in the 73rd United Nations General Assembly (UNGA).

 - Canada is the fifth largest donor to the UN system.